replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 Validating the Added Capacity
 =============================

-The first step to resuming the installattion process is to make sure that the cluster has been upgraded with the necessary resources.
+The first step to resuming the installation process is to make sure that the cluster has been upgraded with the necessary resources.
 We can do that by re-running the preflight checks against the now expanded cluster.